AJAX with CSRF Protection in Codeigniter 2.0

 If you're using another library instead of jQuery, the specifics of the remediation will obviously differ.
 But the principles remain the same:

-2. You can get that token from the hidden element if you're using a form.
+value as a parameter in your AJAX request - You can get that token from the hidden element if you're using a form.
 Otherwise, you will have to get it from the cookie

 So, cookie interrogation (method 2) is how I ultimately remediated all of my AJAX requests after upgrading to CI 2.0.
 As of now, it seems to be working flawlessly.